rixiobarrios/SEIR-Devito/unit_4/w11d04/instructor_notes/6_Creating_Data.md

 ### One more little extra thing

-Just for an update user experience, let's make it so that even if the user is in the completed view, after creating a task it will immediately toggle to the todo view so that the user can see the added task right away.
+Just for an updated user experience, let's make it so that even if the user is in the completed view, after creating a task it will immediately toggle to the todo view so that the user can see the added task right away.

 We already made a method to handle toggling between views, so let's just utlize that `handleView` method and call it inside the second promise of our `handleCreateTask` method: